AOL83/RPSLS/README.md

 ## Deploying your project
 ![BIGbang pic!](Terence-rock-paper-scissors-lizard-spock-master/images/landingpage.png)

-To deploy your project on GitHub, follow these steps:

-Create a GitHub account if you don't have one.

-Create a new repository for your project.
-Give it a descriptive name and initialize it with a README file.

-Open your terminal and navigate to the root directory of your project.

-Initialize a Git repository in the root directory of your project using the following command:

-csharp
-Copy code
-$ git init
-Add the GitHub remote repository to your local repository using the following command: csharp
-Copy code
-$ git remote add origin [repository-url]
-Replace [repository-url] with the URL of your GitHub repository.

-Add all the files in your project to the Git repository using the following command:

-csharp
-$ git add .
-Commit the changes to the repository using the following command:

-ruby
-$ git commit -m "Initial commit"
+ This site was depoloyed to GitHub pages.
+The steps taken to deploy the site are as follows:

-Push the changes to the GitHub repository using the following command:
+ * In the GitHub respository, select the settings menu

-perl
-$ git push -u origin master
+ * Choose the pages tab on the left hand side menu
+ * From the source section drop-down menu, select the 'Main' branch
+ * Once the page has automatically refreshed, the link to the successfully deployed page will be displayed.

 Your project is now deployed on GitHub and can be accessed using the URL of your repository.
-Note: You can repeat steps 6 to 8 every time you make changes to your project and want to update the GitHub repository.

 ## Giving feedback on my project

-Feedback is always welcome, "So" here is mine, Im going to start with my index.html page but my hole web project is written in a combination of HTML, CSS and JavaScript.
+Feedback is always welcome.

+Im going to start with my index.html page but my hole web project is written in a combination of HTML, CSS and JavaScript.
 The page is a game of Rock, Paper, Scissors, Lizard, Spock, from the famous U.S series the big bang theory which at hart is an extension of the traditional game of Rock, Paper, Scissors.

 The code starts with the declaration of the document type, <!DOCTYPE html>, which tells the browser that this is an HTML document.
 The next line, <html lang="en">, declares that the document is in English.